 ▢ partner, non-partner, line, circle, group, mixer, and trio dances?

 ▢ Do you select dances on a level with the students?

 ▢ Skill level?

-▢ Do you know about the costume of the people whose dances you are teaching?
+▢ Do you know about the costumes of the people whose dances you are teaching?

-▢ Do you know how the particular costume affects the movements of the dance?
+▢ Do you know how a particular costume affects the movements of the dance?

 ▢ Do you use visual aids and props when available and desirable?

 ▢ Do you use the actual dance name instead of just its translation?

 ▢ Do you not only go over the dance fully in your mind, but write it?